brianhouse/art_and_code/assignments/02_nonlinear_narrative/description.md

 	// Depending on the response, call another function if (response.includes("passage")) {
-		digitalMediaRoom()	// run the digitalMediaRoom function
+		digitalMediaRoom()	// go to digitalMediaRoom
 	} else if (response.includes("east")) {
-		digitalMediaRoom()	// run the digitalMediaRoom function
+		digitalMediaRoom()	// go to digitalMediaRoom
 	} else if (response.includes("stairway")) {
-		paintingRoom()	// run the paintingRoom function
+		paintingRoom()	// go to paintingRoom
 	} else if (response.includes("up")) {
-		paintingRoom()	// run the paintingRoom function
+		paintingRoom()	// go to paintingRoom
 	} else {
 		print("I don't understand.")

-		// If the interactor types something unexpected, repeat this function lobby()
+		// If the interactor types something unexpected, repeat the code for "lobby" in order to re-ask the question lobby()
 	}

 }

 ```